1jour1vin

 Wine rated (2018 guide) 100/100

-With its rich layer of Cabernet Sauvignon, this wine has density and immense structure, balanced by stunning black fruit that promises an impressive future.
-This powerful wine is probably the greatest ever produced by this estate.
-Drink from 2027.
+With its rich core of Cabernet Sauvignon, this wine offers density and immense structure, balanced by stunning black fruit that hints at an impressive future.
+This powerful wine is likely the greatest ever produced by this estate.
+Best enjoyed starting in 2027.

 James Suckling